 The recently retired and long serving Chairman Mr. Robert Cooper of East Farm, Winterbourne Monkton held the post for the last 46 years.

 Robert Cooper retired from Avebury Club as Chairman after over 45 years of dedicated service to the club.
 At the AGM of Avebury Club a special presentation was made to Robert Cooper to mark his retirement after 46 years as Chairman.
 The gift from the members of a wildlife camera kit and a certificate of honorary life membership of the Club were awarded in front of a grateful and appreciative audience.
-Further awards of honorary life membership were also later given to Stan and Margaret Blake to mark their outstanding service.
-Margaret had been Steward for many years and Stan has been a member for 64 years.
+Further awards of honorary life membership were also later given to Margaret and her husband, the now late Stan Blake to mark their outstanding service.
+Margaret had been Club Steward for many years and Stan had been a member for 64 years.

 The Club is owned by its members and run by an elected committee.
 All new members have to be proposed and seconded, all new members are welcomed.

 The Club over the years has provided the place to be, whether it was VE Day, Coronation Day, Avebury Flower Shows, Boxing Days, the Millennium, all sorts of celebrations have taken place here, bringing people together to share their part in Avebury’s history.